 Open daily except Mondays.
 Check website for opening times and admission charges.

 This Nonconformist landscaped garden cemetery, an early example of a growing 19th century national movement, was opened in 1836 on the rural edge of the growing town of Birmingham.
 Many notable citizens are buried here, including the families of the 3 local companies who built the Crystal Palace for the Great Exhibition of 1851.
 John Henderson, whose company made and installed the iron framework; Robert Lucas Chance, who made all the glass, and Thomas Osler who designed and made the large and elaborate central fountain.

 Pictured: Key Hill Cemetery

 Open daily.
 Free entry.
-See website for dates of guided walks around the cemetery.
+See website for further information.

 Museum of the Jewellery Quarter: http://www.birminghammuseums.org.uk/jewellery